World News | Strong Earthquake Hits Kathmandu | LatestLY

-Kathmandu, Jan 7 (PTI) A strong earthquake was felt in central Nepal early morning on Tuesday.
-Kathmandu was shaken at around 6.50 am by the tremor.
+Kathmandu, Jan 7 (PTI) A strong earthquake jolted Kathmandu early morning on Tuesday.
+The earthquake measuring 7 magnitude on Richter scale was recorded by the National Earthquake Measurement Centre at 6.50 am.

+The epicentre of the earthquake was Dinggye, China, according to the centre.

 Also Read | Justin Trudeau Steps Down as Liberal Party Leader, to Resign as Canada PM After New Prime Minister Chosen.